premchander-revature/interviewquestions/DDL.md

 ------

-49.How you determine the referenced data when you delete the parent record.
+49.How do you determine the referenced data when you delete the parent record.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)